Spain

 You should be aware of the situation in Catalonia (Barcelona).
 A large number of residents believe Catalonia should be an independent nation, and a referendum for it was held for it in October 2017.

-However, the vote was not sanctioned by the Spanish government.
-To try and prevent it from happening, Madrid sent a large police force into the city of Barcelona, which resulted in a lot of unrest and violence.
+However, the Spanish government did not sanction the vote.
+To try and prevent it from happening, Madrid sent a large police force into the city of Barcelona, which resulted in significant unrest and violence.
 Things have been quiet since then and the city is safe to visit, but something similar could happen again in the future, so be aware!

 Language